Cluster expansion by transfer learning for phase stability predictions: Introduction

-Here, we develop and validate an efficient and versatile algorithm to tackle these challenges by using transfer learning to reduce the number of computationally costly calculations needed in a large configurational space.
-This approach exploits Bayesian inference to leverage prior knowledge from classical empirical reactive potentials, enabling the identification of the most informative configurations within the training set~\citep{rasmussen2003gaussian, packwood2017bayesian, mueller2009bayesian, todorovic2019bayesian}.
-We highlight the effectiveness of this approach by studying the thermodynamic stability of Pt:Ni intermetallics.
+In what follows, we present and validate an algorithm to expedite the fitting of cluster expansions by transfer learning.
+This approach exploits Bayesian inference to extract prior knowledge from MLPs/PBPs, enabling one to identify of the most informative configurations in a given pool \citep{packwood2017bayesian, mueller2009bayesian, todorovic2019bayesian}.
+We show the efficacy of this method by examining Pt:Ni intermetallics.